Siponek/CloudCompPy_Computing_CloudPoint/README.md

 Currently I am trying to automate the view through Potree using apache webserver from XAMPP
 <br />

-requirements:
+requirements:<br />
-Anaconda enviroment described for Win10 binary run project of CloudComp39 <br />
+Anaconda enviroment described for Win10 binary run project of CloudCompy39 (CloudCompare for python)<br />
 Laspy <br />